Does Blogging Help with Google Rankings?

 So, what works and what doesn’t?
 How can you get the result you’re looking for?

-We write content for our clients all the time, and there are few tricks that can help super-charge each blog post or article.
+We write content for our clients all the time, and there are few tips that can help super-charge each blog post or article.
 Sometimes our clients write content themselves too, and there is one key step we always recommend: Answer questions that people are asking.

 For example, one of our electrician clients recently wrote a post about the risks involved in charging your electric vehicle from a standard household power socket, and what to do instead.

 It was a brilliant article, because it answered a question that every EV owner has asked – “Should I charge my EV using a standard household power socket?”